-Home Chef‘s mantra is to bring people together around the dinner table, by delivering meals that are familiar but with an interesting twist, using best farm-fresh ingredients.
-The meals are not intimidating to cook and most meals can be made in about 30 minutes.
+Home Chef‘s mantra is to bring people together around the dinner table, by delivering meals that are familiar but with an interesting twist.
+Most meals can be made in about 30 minutes.

 The meal kit industry is constantly evolving, with many new companies entering the market.